healmetoo festival home > OPENING: NYC Teens

 Young women and men from NYC high schools headlined our Opening Night, followed by a Teen-Facilitated Talkback:

-The teens of GoodCapp Arts performed excerpts from Katie Cappiello's widely-toured productions, unpacking topics such as rape culture, consent, masculinity, and slut-shaming.
-Watch some of GoodCapp’s work
+The teens of GoodCapp Arts performed excerpts from playwright and director Katie Cappiello's widely-toured productions, unpacking topics such as rape culture, consent, masculinity, and slut-shaming.

-Students from Jacqueline Kennedy Onassis High School’s Smash Arts Productions performed excerpts of their original movement storytelling work, loosely based on the Brock Turner case, created in collaboration with Education at Roundabout Theatre Company.
+Students from Jacqueline Kennedy Onassis High School’s Smash Arts Productions performed excerpts of their original movement storytelling work (video below), loosely based on the Brock Turner case, created in collaboration with Education at Roundabout Theatre Company.

-A Post-Show Talkback was led by Teen Eye Magazine’s Em Odesser and with Elise Schuster of okayso.co on important topics that don’t get taught in Sex Ed – consent and pleasure.
+A Post-Show Talkback led by Teen Eye Magazine editor, Em Odesser, with Elise Schuster, co-founder of okayso.co, stirred up conversation about the most important topics left out of Sex Ed – consent and pleasure.

 About Em Odesser, Teen Talkback Facilitator